Creating Safe Classrooms and Schools for LGBTQ+ People

 Applicants must be:

-- A public school student(s) sponsored by an active CTA/SCTA member.
+- A public school student(s) sponsored by an active CTA/CTA Aspiring Educators member.

-The scholarship program will support self-identified LGBTQ+ members enrolled in a teacher/counseling credential or graduate program who are pursuing a career in public education and who understand the importance of LGBTQ+ educators as role models in our public schools.
+The scholarship program will support self-identified LGBTQ+ active CTA/CTA Aspiring Educators members enrolled in a teacher/counseling credential or graduate program who are pursuing a career in public education and who understand the importance of LGBTQ+ educators as role models in our public schools.

-- Proof of current or intended enrollment in an educational non administrative credential or graduate program.
+- Proof that you are currently enrolled or that you will be enrolled in an educational non administrative credential or graduate program.

-- Essays are expected to address any experiences and/or your personal philosophy, that benefit the LGBTQ+ public school community.
+- Application essays are expected to address any experiences and/or your personal philosophy, that benefit the LGBTQ+ public school community.
 Please incorporate as many of the following criteria as possible:

 - Demonstrate an understanding of the importance of LGBTQ+ role models.